raphamorim/origami.js/README.md

  - play
  - pause
  - sprite
+ - use seishu by context instead selector
  - quadraticCurveTo
  - create gradient to use
  - mirror (horizontal and vertical)
  - compute CSS style to canvas objects
-    - e.g: `seishu('#element-id').rect(50, 10, 40).style('.square-class')
+    - e.g: `seishu('#element-id').rect(50, 10, 40).style('.square-class')`
  - write tests :)
  - animation
  - on (event)
  - rotate
  - centerOf
- - gh-page with examples and tutorial
+ - docs with examples and tutorial
- - gh-page with examples by other users
+ - docs with examples by other users
+ - docs with live console
  - write tests :)

 ## Future Releases